unmeg/unmeg.github.io/_posts/2020-07-01-tplink-mr3020-sitrep-2.md

 There were a few issues with /apps/public/os_libs, and they manifested as issues building the wireless apps/modules.
 Eventually, I realised that I had to:

 - Remove a reference in os_msg.h to dm_paramLen.h (which was symlinked to a file that didn't exist).
 I'm still not sure what this file was meant to contain, or do, and I didn't find any other files with that name on the internerd.
 Commenting out the include appeared to fix things, but mark this down as a potential bug.
-- Fix the Makefile to use the correct compiler/stripper (it was not building the .so for MIPS and was ambiguously erroring on the stripping step, which messed with things too).
-This took, by far, the most time and effort to identify.
-I will never again simply check for the existence of a file and mark it as a-okay.
+- Fix the Makefile to use the correct compiler/stripper.
+It was not building the .so for MIPS (the target architecture), it was building it for Intel (the host).
+It was also ambiguously erroring on the stripping step, as there was a call to strip but no stripper listed, which messed with things too.
+These issues took, by far, the most time and effort to identify.
+I will never again simply check for the existence of a file that's involved in an error and mark it as a-okay.
 Rather, I will squint at every detail before moving on.
 - Actually add the library compilation to the build process.

-Reading through all the connected documents to understand what needed to happen for libos probably took up the majority of my debugging time.
-Somehow that made it hilarious when I finally figured out the few, tiny things that needed tweaking.

 ### fakeroot